b06611016/final-project/README.md

 2. If there are any errors, you could first try to refresh the whole page since some data may not be updated!

+3. You should fill your mongoURL to complete the service!

 ## Contact TA and Ric